KingaMiko/wallet-application/README.md

 # Wallet App

+The Swagger documentation is available at https://wallet-backend-r5ts.onrender.com/api-docs/ for detailed information about each endpoint.

 ## 🌟 Introduction

 Welcome to the Wallet App, a comprehensive personal finance tool developed as a key project during my Full Stack Developer course at GoIT.
 As the team leader, I'm proud to present this application, which has evolved from a group assignment into a robust and continuously improving financial management system.